nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 ## 1. Tools Required for Development

-You can learn about technology and system requirement from the **"[Tools Required for Development](xref:en/developer/tutorials/system-requirements-for-developing#2-tools-required-for-development)"** article
+You can learn about technology and system requirement from the **"[Tools Required for Development](xref:en/developer/tutorials/system-requirements-for-developing#2-tools-required-for-development)"** article.

 ## 2. Stack of technologies used in nopCommerce